sonatype-nexus-community/nancy/README.md

 If you start using Nancy extensively, you might run into Rate Limiting from OSS Index!
 Don't worry, we've got your back!

-If you run into Rate Limiting you should recieve an error that will give you instructions on how to register on OSS Index:
+If you run into Rate Limiting you should receive an error that will give you instructions on how to register on OSS Index:

 ```
 You have been rate limited by OSS Index.